emmanueluche/dune_imperium_uprising_4/Manual.md

 When any number of players tie for third place, they receive nothing.

-##### Battle Icons (Page 14)

-There are three battle icons: Crysknife, Desert Mouse, and Ornithopter.
-When you win a Conﬂict and take that card into your supply, check if you have another face-up Conﬂict or Objective card in your supply with the same battle icon.
-If you do, you must ﬂip the matching pair of cards face down and gain 1 Victory Point.

-> Battle icons are cards with symbols of knife, Mouse, and Ornithopter.

 ##### Sandworm Reward Doubling (Page 14)

 When taking rewards, if you have one or more sandworms in the Conﬂict, **double the rewards** you take.
 Most rewards can be doubled (but taking control of a location cannot, nor can battle icons on Conﬂict cards you win).
 When a reward offers the option to pay a cost to gain something, you may pay the cost a second time to gain it a second time.

-_If you win this reward with one or more sandworms, you gain 2 Influence (with the same Faction or two different Factions), and may also pay 3 spice to gain a Victory Point, or 6 spice to gain 2._
+***If you win this reward with one or more sandworms, you gain 2 Influence (with the same Faction or two different Factions), and may also pay 3 spice to gain a Victory Point, or 6 spice to gain 2.***

 Battle Icons and Sandworm Reward Doubling bring new strategic considerations to Combat.
 After other rewards are taken, the winner of a Conﬂict takes the Conﬂict card into their supply and checks for a battle icon match.
 Sandworms are returned to the bank after combat.

-_As the Combat Phase begins, John has 11 strength and Abby has 9 strength.
+***As the Combat Phase begins, John has 11 strength and Abby has 9 strength.
 John has the First Player marker, but he's already ahead in the Conflict.
-He passes on the chance to play a Combat Intrigue card._
+He passes on the chance to play a Combat Intrigue card.***

-_Abby is next, and does play an Intrigue card, Contingency Plan.
-It gives her 3 more strength, and she advances her Combat marker to 12._
+***Abby is next, and does play an Intrigue card, Contingency Plan.
+It gives her 3 more strength, and she advances her Combat marker to 12.***

-_Ned is next in player order, but has no troops in the Conflict.
-He has 0 strength and can't take part in this phase._
+***Ned is next in player order, but has no troops in the Conflict.
+He has 0 strength and can't take part in this phase.***

-_It's now back to John.
+***It's now back to John.
 Even though he passed earlier in this phase, he could now decide to play an Intrigue card.
 But he checks his Intrigue cards, and none of them are Combat Intrigue cards.
-He passes again._
+He passes again.***

-_Abby, satisfied with her victory, also passes._
+***Abby, satisfied with her victory, also passes.***

-_With 12 strength, Abby wins the Conflict.
+***With 12 strength, Abby wins the Conflict.
 The top reward of the Conflict card, Secure Imperial Basin, gives her 2 spice, 1 troop (recruited from her supply to her garrison), and control of Imperial Basin.
-She places one of her Control markers on the flag below the Imperial Basin board space._
+She places one of her Control markers on the flag below the Imperial Basin board space.***

-_John wins the second-place reward, doubled because he had a sandworm in the Conflict (which was only possible after he destroyed the Shield Wall previously, on his Reveal turn).
-He takes 4 water and 2 troops (recruited from his supply to his garrison)._
+***John wins the second-place reward, doubled because he had a sandworm in the Conflict (which was only possible after he destroyed the Shield Wall previously, on his Reveal turn).
+He takes 4 water and 2 troops (recruited from his supply to his garrison).***

-_Ned receives nothing from this Conflict.
-He has 0 strength — and regardless, the third-place reward isn't available in a 3-player game._
+***Ned receives nothing from this Conflict.
+He has 0 strength — and regardless, the third-place reward isn't available in a 3-player game.***

-_As the winner, Abby also takes the Conflict card into her supply.
+***As the winner, Abby also takes the Conflict card into her supply.
 If she had another face-up card with a Desert Mouse battle icon, she would flip them both face-down and gain 1 Victory Point.
-But she doesn't, so she will now be on the lookout to win another Conflict involving a Desert Mouse battle icon._
+But she doesn't, so she will now be on the lookout to win another Conflict involving a Desert Mouse battle icon.***

-_Finally, all troops are returned from the Conflict area to their owners' supplies.
-John's sandworm is returned to the bank._
+***Finally, all troops are returned from the Conflict area to their owners' supplies.
+John's sandworm is returned to the bank.***

 ### PHASE 4: MAKERS (Page 15)

 In this phase, spice can accumulate on Maker board spaces.
 Check each of the board spaces with a Maker icon: Deep Desert, Hagga Basin, and Imperial Basin.
 (In a six-player game, there is another: Habbanya Erg.)
 If the space does not have an Agent, place 1 spice from the bank on that space (in the spot designated for bonus spice).
 This spice is added to any bonus spice that may already be there from previous rounds.

-_There is an Agent in Imperial Basin.
+***There is an Agent in Imperial Basin.
 (John played it there earlier this round.)
 There are no Agents in the Deep Desert or Hagga Basin, however, so each of those spaces gets 1 bonus spice.
-The Deep Desert already had 1 bonus spice from a previous round, so now it has 2 bonus spice._
+The Deep Desert already had 1 bonus spice from a previous round, so now it has 2 bonus spice.***

 ### PHASE 5: RECALL (Page 15)